jetaggart/stream-sms-draft/README.md

 ![](images/twilio-number.png)

-Scroll down to 'Messages', then add the `ngrok` url you copied + `/receive-sms` in the webhook address bar.
+Scroll down to 'Messages', then add the `ngrok` URL you copied + `/receive-sms` in the webhook address bar.
 You can also add an endpoint to receive any error notifications; just remember you will have to add the endpoint in your `backend` to handle them.

 ![](images/twilio-webhook.png)

 Twilio will now be hooking into your `backend` whenever your Twilio phone number receives a text.
-Keep in mind that, unless you have a paid `ngrok` account, anytime you restart `ngrok` you will have to add the new url in the Twilio console.
+Keep in mind that, unless you have a paid `ngrok` account, anytime you restart `ngrok` you will have to add the new URL in the Twilio console.

 Now let's deal with that Twilio webhook...